 “How’s my favorite whiz kid?”
 Mac said.

 “Oh, Hello, Mac.
-I’m watching your Angel at work, as is a lot of other FBI personnel, I suspect.”
+I’m watching your Angel at work, as are a lot of other FBI personnel, I suspect.”

 “Yeah, what’s Jane working on?”

 “Well, she’s got the FBI cloud supercomputer in Washington doing an Internet pattern match of a circuit board connector, trying to find who uses this particular board.
 She’s soaking up half the building’s Internet bandwidth and at least a third of the mainframe’s CPU capacity.”